-Yousef Alqamoussi is the author of several collections of fiction, poetry, short stories, and essays, including "Renegade Rebel", "The Massacre of Heartbreak Morrow", "Chapter One: Costa Rica", and the “GenEd” series on education.
-He holds a Master of Education from Wayne State University and teaches Secondary English and History.
+Yousef Alqamoussi has authored works of fiction, poetry, short stories, and essays, including "The Massacre of Heartbreak Morrow", "chapter one: Costa Rica", "poems" (2019), and the “GenEd” series on education.
+He earned a master's degree in Education and teaches secondary English and History.
 He lives in Detroit.

 Doctor.
 Lawyer.
 Pharmacist.
 Engineer.
 If all else fails, be a teacher.